jlange-lgtm/Chord-DSO/chord-DSO- Adding Tools.md

   APPLIES_TO: Both existing and new patients (after collection is complete).

 STEP_9_INSURANCE_CHECK:
-  NODE: [API: Check / google_search]
+  NODE: [LLM/Prompt Chain]
-  ACTION: Insurance In-Network Check using google_search tool
+  ACTION: Insurance In-Network Check - collect insurance information from caller
-  RULE: If not in network, advise caller and state that treatment would not be covered under in-network benefits.
+  RULE: If not in network, advise caller and state that treatment would not be covered under in-network benefits. **CRITICAL:** Do NOT use google_search for insurance checks.
+Collect insurance information directly from the caller.

 STEP_10_DATA_CAPTURE:
   NODE: [API: Data Capture]